 New Board members undergo an induction programme equivalent to two full days during their first year on the Board and subsequently participate in educational activities as required to update and refresh their competences and knowledge, including issues related to environmental and social risks and opportunities.

-The collective training needs of the entire Board are reviewed annually by the Chairmanship and it is a fixed part of the Annual Wheel for the Board to have two half day training programs per year within topics relevant for the Board.
+The collective training needs of the entire Board are reviewed annually by the Chair Committee and it is a fixed part of the Annual Wheel for the Board to have two half day training programs per year within topics relevant for the Board.
 In addition potential individual training needs are reviewed annually in connection with the Board evaluation.

 The Board ordinarily meets seven times a year, including a strategic session over two to three days.
 In 2020, the Board of Directors conducted nine Board meetings, of which eight Board meetings were held electronically as a consequence of COVID-19.
 All members attended all Board meetings within the member’s term in 2020, except two Board members who were excused from one meeting within the member’s term in 2020.
 Please refer to the Annual Report 2020 on page 44 for a detailed attendance overview, which also includes the attendance for the Board committee meetings.